vhx/api-documentation/source/includes/_resource.authorizations.md

 <h2 class="is-api head-3 margin-top-large margin-bottom-medium" id="authorizations">Authorizations</h2>

 <section class="text-2 contain">
+  <p>An authorization grants playback access for a given customer and video.</p>
-  An authorization returns an expiring token that is used to authenticate the VHX Player for playback when loading your videos.
-This enables a customer-to-video playback session which feeds into video analytics.
+  <p>The response includes an expiring token that is used to authenticate the VHX player on the customers behalf.
+This enables a customer-to-video playback session which feeds into video analytics.</p>
 </section>

 <h3 class="text-2 text--navy text--bold is-api margin-top-large margin-bottom-medium" id="authorizations-create">Create an Authorization</h3>